-Crs # Name РНОТО GRAPHY PH265 e Introduction to the Photographic Image is a class that explores multiple paths by which to generate, e manipulate and interrogate photographic content and pursue the wide array of platforms on which photographic images are experienced (i.e. paper, screen, and object).
+Crs# Credit Course Name Description PH265 Introduction to the Photographic Introduction to the Photographic Image is a class that explores multiple paths by which to generate, manipulate and Image interrogate photographic content and pursue the wide array of platforms on which photographic images are experienced (i.e. paper, screen, and object).
 The expansive definition of a camera will be investigated through the use of iPhones, scanners, video cameras, photograms, and digital negatives as tools for creating photographic images.
-Skills taught will include digital SLR manual camera functions, an introduction to darkroom processes, and basic Adobe Lightroom workflow.
-Assignments, lectures and readings will provide a comprehensive overview of the photographic image in the media and art world and will challenge students to interrogate photography as they know it.
-3 PH272 Concept / Capture / Print I This studio course examines every step of the photographic workflow, encouraging students to align formal choices related to composition, exposure, editing and presentation with their conceptual intent.
+Skills taught will include digital SLR manual camera functions, an introduction to darkroom processes, and basic Adobe Lightroom workflow Assignments, lectures and readings will provide a comprehensive overview of the photographic image in the media and art world and will challenge students to interrogate photography as they know it.
+PH272 Concept / Capture / Print I This studio course examines every step of the photographic workflow, encouraging students to align formal choices related 3 to composition, exposure, editing and presentation with their conceptual intent.
 Using both digital SLR and medium format film cameras, students will scan film and import RAW files, using Adobe Lightroom and Photoshop as processing tools.
-Technical instruction will focus on manual camera functions shooting with available light, simple modifiers and fill flash, custom white balancing, retouching, post-production digital manipulations, and large format inkjet printing.
+Technical instruction will focus on manual camera functions, shooting with available light, simple modifiers and fill flash, custom white balancing, retouching, post-production digital manipulations, and large format inkjet printing.
 Conceptual development will be emphasized and students will practice articulating ideas verbally and visually, creating coherent bodies of work based on assignments.
-Through readings and lectures, students will be exposed to contemporary photographic practices and theories.
-3 Prerequisite: FD102 Visual Elements: Digital Tools PH273 Studio Lighting Essentials s Studio Lighting Essentials teaches lighting techniques both in and out of the studio that can be applied to the practices of students working in various mediums from photography to animation to video.
+Through readings and lectures, students will be exposed to contemporary photographic practices and theories Prerequisite: FD102 Visual Elements: Digital Tools PH273 Studio Lighting Essentials Studio Lighting Essentials teaches lighting techniques both in and out of the studio that can be applied to the practices of 3 students working in various mediums from photography to animation to video.
 Students will learn to work with continuous tungsten lights as well as off camera strobe speed lights in a variety of situations using modifiers and grip equipment.
 Understanding light on form, shadows and lighting ratios are concepts that will be covered, as well as color management and digital workflow using digital SLR cameras.
 Assignments, readings and lectures will expose students to contemporary and historic photographic lighting techniques in both fine art and commercial contexts.
-3 Prerequisites: FD102 Visual Elements Digital Tools, FD102 Visual Elements 2D PH274 Photographic Investigations Photographic Investigations is a class that allows students the opportunity to explore a specific application of the photographic medium and participate in rich dialogue around historic and contemporary approaches.
-Topics for investigation are offered on rotation and include: 4 Alternative Processes: Introduces students to a variety of alternative photographic processes as a means to artistic expression with a focus on contemporary concerns.
-Students will experiment with antique photo processes as well as newer imaging technologies, interfacing the traditional with digital advances.
-Analog Practices: A darkroom based class focused on analog black and white photography in which students will learn film exposure, camera functions, darkroom processes, and the use of natural and available light.
-Fashion Photography: Explores themes of fashion photography in contemporary artistic as well as commercial contexts.
+Prerequisites: FD102 Visual Elements Digital Tools, FD102 Visual Elements 2D PH274 Photographic Investigations Photographic Investigations is a class that allows students the opportunity to explore a specific application of the 1 photographic medium and participate in rich dialogue around historic and contemporary approaches.
+Topics for investigation are offered on rotation and include: Alternative Processes: Introduces students to a variety of alternative photographic processes as a means to artistic expression with a focus on contemporary concerns.
+Students will experiment with antique photo processes as well as newer imaging technologies, interfacing the traditional with digital advances Analog Practices: A darkroom based class focused on analog black and white photography in which students will learn film exposure, camera functions, darkroom processes, and the use of natural and available light Fashion Photography: Explores themes of fashion photography in contemporary artistic as well as commercial contexts.
 Skills taught include considerations of concept, pre-production, set design, styling, lighting, post production, model contracts, and other professional practice elements of the industry.
 Product Photography: Explores language and aesthetics of advertising photography and its dialogue with fine art photography.
 Skills taught include? ?concept, set design, lighting strategies, capture and post production, client contracts, and other professional practice elements of the industry.
-Documentary Photography: ?Investigates the history of documentary photography while working with assignments that push students to ask questions of ethics, practice and aesthetics in their own work.
-PH371 In this course students work on a term-long project using the 4x5 view camera.
-One on one meetings with the instructor and in-progress critiques will give students feedback on their work throughout the term.
-Weekly readings and class discussions will cover photographic criticism and theory from the 1920's to today.
-Prerequisite: All Foundation studio courses, PH272, PH273 and one other 200 level photography class.
-3 PH372 This course investigates contemporary photographic ways of seeing and creating, exploring work that expands beyond the boundaries of the photographic print.
-This class is about experimentation and student are expected to take risks, producing work that challenges their normal mode of art-making.
-There is an emphasis on critical theory and students are urged to make connections between their studio practice and critical literary knowledge.
-Weekly readings and discussions will inform the work and aid students in placin their work in a historical context.
-3 PH374 Studio Lighting As a continuation of PH273 Lighting Essentials, this course will focus on the manipulation and control of photographic lighting to align with conceptual intent.
-Students will work with strobe light kits and a wide range of modifiers and grip equipment both in and out of the studio.
-They will practice mixing available ligh tungsten and flash in complex lighting scenarios while using both digital and medium format film cameras.
-Professional practice will be taught through consideration of scenarios that involve working with clients, drawing up contracts and collaborating in groups.
-Assignments, readings and lectures will expose students to contemporary and historic photographic lighting techniques in both fine art and commercial contexts.
-Prerequisite: PH273, PH272 3